-The latest legislation extended WOTC tax credits retroactively from January 1, 2015 through the end of 2019.
-Apart from 5-year extension, Protecting Americans from Tax Hikes (PATH) Act introduced a new targeted group – long-term unemployed individuals.
+The latest legislation extended WOTC tax credits retroactively from January 1, 2015, through the end of 2019.
+Apart from a 5-year extension, Protecting Americans from Tax Hikes (PATH) Act introduced a new targeted group – long-term unemployed individuals.

 WOTC Impact on Employers

 The WOTC program rewards companies for hiring from 10 targeted groups, mostly individuals who have been on public assistance in the recent past.
 To be eligible to receive a WOTC credit, employers have to pre-screen job applicants for eligibility on or before the day on which they give an offer of employment.
 After this, they have to submit an IRS Form 8850 to the appropriate State Workforce Agency for each eligible new hire within 28 days following their start date.

 WOTC credit is calculated as a percentage of wages paid to certified employees who work at least 120 hours in the first year of employment.
 The percentage varies depending on how long employers retain the employee, and the amount of wages applied is determined by the category.

 Employers can get a credit of 25 percent of first-year wages for certified employees who meet the 120-hour threshold.
 Also, they can get 40 percent of first-year wages for employees who work at least 400 hours during the first year of employment.
 For wages paid to certified long-term TANF recipients, employers can receive 40 percent of first-year wages and an additional credit equal to 50 percent of second-year wages paid to the certified employee.

 Administering the Work Opportunity Tax Credit